lzhangup/pg-resources/index.md

 A friendly reminder that this means a lot of responsibility and hard work.
 Shame!
 But, there are also bright sides of your decision.
 You will learn many useful specialised knowledge and life skills to live a better life (possibly)!

 A second reminder is to check out the most import difference of a research-based post-grad programme from the school and undergrad education programmes from Prof Matt Might [here](https://matt.might.net/articles/phd-school-in-pictures/).
 By the way, he also published a number of useful guides for post-grad students on topics ranging from productivity, useful resources for researchers, and even job hunting.
-You can find them all on the same website.
+You can find them all from the same website.

 In short, research involves *finding out about things that no-one else knew either*.
 It is about advancing the *frontiers* of knowledge.